Jira-saki/AWS-DataEngineering-Ecommerce/README.md

   - AWS Athena : Connect to S3 (also Ad-hoc Query)
   - S3 Select

-# Pipelines
-- Explain the pipelines for processing that you are building
-- Go through your development and add your source code

 # Stream Processing
 - Data ingestion: Ingest data in CSV into AWS Kinesis through API gateway